 As detailed above under the heading "Internal Control and Risk Management System" the size of the Company and its level of activity do not justify an elaborate management structure.
-The Board of Directors are actively involved in the day to day business of the Company and therefore fully cognisant of all its activities.
+The Board of Directors are actively involved in the general management of the Company and therefore fully cognisant of all its activities.